Z11xe/Z11xe/README.md

 Do you know that I'm a complete idiot?
 (Nah just joking, I'm only partially an idiot)

 ## Setup 🖥️
 I'm coding on my core 2 duo PC with 3gb of ram and a hard drive, yes it's painful to use how did you figure that out?
-(Yes my own phone is more powerful than it)
+(Yes my own phone is more powerful than it, so I sometimes do small changes to files on it rather than on my computer)

 <!---
 Z11xe/Z11xe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.